 “Shaping the London skyline”

-Commercial Estates Group, a leading property investor, manager and developer, was launched into a media storm when London Mayor Boris Johnson called in a planning application for a mixed used tower at West India Quay near Canary Wharf.
+Commercial Estates Group, a leading property investor, manager and developer, was launched into a media storm when former London Mayor Boris Johnson called in a planning application for a mixed used tower at West India Quay near Canary Wharf.
 The London Borough of Tower Hamlets and the Greater London Authority were immediately on different sides of a public debate over a tall building that could bring jobs and growth to docklands.

 Linstock was brought on board to manage the reputation of the Columbus Tower scheme and CEG during this high profile period.